Skip Navigation

 • Bachelor’s degree from an accredited college or university.

-Interested applicants are requested to submit a cover letter, resume, and copy of current certification to Ashley Gladfelter, HR Manager at ashley.gladfelter@baltimorelabschool.org.
+Interested applicants are requested to submit a cover letter, resume, and copy of current license to Ashley Gladfelter, HR Manager at ashley.gladfelter@baltimorelabschool.org

 Responsibilities include, but are not limited to: